Introduction

 Soil nutrients

 Dry Sclerophyll forests grow on dry, sandy soils that are among the world’s least fertile.
-Plants grow slowly in low nutrient conditions.
-To cope with this some species have developed symbiotic relationships with bacteria and fungi that can take nutrients out of the soil and share them with the plant.
+Plants grow slowly in low nutrient23 conditions.
+To cope with this some species have developed symbiotic24 relationships with bacteria and fungi that can take nutrients out of the soil and share them with the plant.
 Others have root systems with efficient nutrient uptake.

 The low nutrient levels make Dry Sclerophyll forests less useful for farming.
 As a result much of these ecosystems have survived relatively intact.